danhealy/dragonruby-zif/README.md

 Zif is a collection of features commonly required in 2D games.
 The name is a reference to [Zero Insertion Force connectors used on the original Nintendo](https://console5.com/wiki/Improving_NES-001_Reliability) - You can drop it in your project and it should just work.
 Everything is namespaced to `Zif` so any existing classes or namespaces you have should be preserved.

+This readme contains a basic overview of the functionality.
+If you are looking for more detail, please check the class level documentation - e.g. {Zif::Sprite}.

 ## Example App
-This repo is an example app - the `Zif` library is entirely contained within the `app/lib` directory.
+This repo is an example app showcasing the major features - the `Zif` library itself is entirely contained within the `app/lib` directory.

 ![](full_demo.gif)